RightsandWrongsgit/ARMTEC/modules/facetedsearch.md

 b) He sets the search up under a Product from the the Ecommerce module he has installed and you may want to search on something different like Content or Taxonomy Term (if you watch closely you will see where he makes this selection about the 5.0 minute mark of the video).<br>
 c) Unless you start snapshot screen captures as the video plays, it may go by too fast so the next section that has screens shots may be better references as you work.

-### Cookbook Steps
+### Cookbook of Steps

-If you find you want to move to the [Search API level of Facet deployment you might follow this.](https://www.specbee.com/blogs/how-configure-faceted-search-drupal-8-and-9-easy-step-step-tutorial)
+If you are more of a tutorial type person you might find you want to move to this on the [Search API Solr Facet deployment outline.](https://www.specbee.com/blogs/how-configure-faceted-search-drupal-8-and-9-easy-step-step-tutorial)  Without the screen shots from that link, below are the highlights of the steps in case you just need high level reminders.

 #### Install the Facets and Search API modules